OpenRefine/openrefine.org/versioned_docs/version-3.6/technical-reference/writing-extensions.md

 }
 ```

+OpenRefine holds an ordered list of cell renderers in its `CellRendererRegistry`.
 To render a cell, OpenRefine will execute each cell renderer in order, until the first renderer which returns a DOM element.
 The following renderers are not executed and that DOM element is used as the cell representation.

 The registration of the renderer is done with
 ```js